-IIf the addressee cannot be located, fails or refuses to pay the COD amount, the item is returned to the sender but the COD service fee is not refunded.
+If the addressee cannot be located, the addressee fails or refuses to pay the COD amount or a manual shipping label (33-086-397 or 33-086-414) is used, the item will be deemed undeliverable and will be returned to the shipper.
+Return charges will apply.
+The COD option fee will not be refunded.
 The applicable COD Terms and Conditions are available at canadapost.ca/generalterms and at the post office.

 A COD item cannot be returned or refunded through Canada Post once it has been accepted by the addressee.